Pinus taeda: Notable trees

 The famous "Eisenhower Tree" on the 17th hole of Augusta National Golf Club was a loblolly pine.
 U.S. President Dwight D. Eisenhower, an Augusta National member, hit the tree so many times that at a 1956 club meeting, he proposed that it be cut down.
 Not wanting to offend the President, the club's chairman, Clifford Roberts, immediately adjourned the meeting rather than reject the request outright.
 In February 2014, an ice storm severely damaged the Eisenhower Tree.
 The opinion of arborists was that the tree could not be saved and should be removed, which it subsequently was.

 The "Morris Pine" is located in southeastern Arkansas; it is over 300 years old with a diameter of 142 cm and a height of 35.7 m.

 Loblolly pine seeds were carried aboard the Apollo 14 flight.
 On its return, the seeds were planted in several locations in the US, including the grounds of the White House.
 As of 2016, a number of these moon trees remain alive.

 Genome

 Pines are the most common conifers and the genus Pinus consists of more than 100 species.
 Sequencing of their genomes remained a huge challenge because of the high complexity and size.
 Loblolly pine became the first species with its complete genome sequenced.
 This was the largest genome assembled until 2018, when the axolotl genome (32Gb) was assembled.

 The loblolly pine genome is made up of 22.18 billion base pairs, which is more than seven times that of humans.
 Conifer genomes are known to be full of repetitive DNA, which make up 82% of the genome in loblolly pine (compared to only 50% in humans).
-The number of genes is estimated at about 50,172, of which 15,653 are already confirmed.
+The number of genes is estimated at 50,172, of which 15,653 are already confirmed.
 Most of the genes are duplicates.
 Some genes have the longest introns observed among fully sequenced plant genomes.